Jesse Rath: Life and career

 Rath was born in Montreal, Quebec, Canada.
 His mother is of Goan Indian descent, whereas his father is of English and Austrian-Jewish heritage.
 His older sister is actress Meaghan Rath.

-Rath's first role was in 2005, as a runner in the sports film The Greatest Game Ever Played, and he later joined a low-budget movie, Prom Wars: Love Is a Battlefield, followed by The Trotsky.
+Rath's first role was in 2005, as a runner in the sports film The Greatest Game Ever Played, and he later joined a low-budget film, Prom Wars: Love Is a Battlefield, followed by The Trotsky.
 He got his biggest break on television in 2009 after getting cast in the miniseries Assassin's Creed: Lineage, playing Federico Auditore, the role of one of the sons of the lead character, Giovanni.
 The same year, he was cast in a recurring role in the Disney XD show Aaron Stone.
 He was then cast as one of the main leads in the CBC show 18 to Life.
 He starred in a direct-to-video film, The Howling: Reborn.
 He later joined another Canadian series, Mudpit.
-He also guest-starred on Being Human, playing the role of the younger brother of the female lead, his real-life sister Meaghan Rath.
-In mid-2012, he was cast in the sci-fi television series Defiance.
+He also guest-starred on Being Human, playing the role of the younger brother of the female lead, portrayed by Meaghan Rath.
+In mid-2012, he was cast in the science fiction television series Defiance.

 He was co-nominated for two Gemini Awards in 2010 and 2011, for Best Ensemble Performance in a Comedy Program or Series, for 18 to Life.
-He is also known for his role as quirky Brainiac-5 of Supergirl (2018-2021).
+From 2018 to 2021, Rath portrayed Brainiac 5 in Supergirl.